A Practical Guide In Structuring An Entrepreneurial Business From A Start-Up To An International Group

-The IBSA has created its own business structuring course aimed at helping entrepreneurs develop their company from a start-up to an international group.
-The course examines issues such as international tax, corporate and IP protection relevant to the expansion of the fictitious Polycon Lens Company as it morphs into the multinational Eyemax Corporation throughout its generational journey of 25 years.
+The course is based on a fictitious case study, the Polycon Lens Company, which was the basis of Roy’s leading international tax reference book for 30 years, International Tax Systems and Planning Techniques, as well as the MA course in international tax law at the University of London for 5 years.
+Over 12-stages, the course examines issues such as international tax, corporate and IP protection relevant to the expansion of the Polycon Lens Company as it morphs into the multinational Eyemax Corporation throughout its generational journey of 25 years.

 IBSA members can click on the links below to watch each session of the 12 stages and view the slides and summary of Roy's Polycon Journey.